 Anything that has your social security number on it should be stored in a secure location, including tax records from past years.
 Examples include safes and locked drawers.
 Shred all documents you no longer need.

 Keep your wallet or purse in sight at all times, even at work.
 Or, keep it in a secure location, such as a locked desk drawer or gym locker.

 Have your mail held at your local post office or have a trusted family member, friend or neighbor regularly gather it while you’re away.
 Also, while traveling (or anytime you leave the house for that matter), only take your social security card with you if you need it.
 Keep any sensitive materials, including your social security card, locked in a hotel safe when you are away from your room.

 Related: 5 Ways to Use Your Tax Refund

 If You’re the Victim of a Tax Fraud Scam

 If someone steals your personal information, contact the IRS Identity Protection Specialized Unit at 1-800-908-4490.
 If the thief has already stolen your tax refund or you’ve become a victim of a tax scam, call the IRS at 1-800-829-0433.

 Other organizations you might wish to contact include:

 - Financial institutions you do business with

-Tax refund scams are just one more way that an identity thief can use your personal information to steal money.
-By following the tips in this guide, however, you can minimize your vulnerability to tax refund and protect yourself — and your tax refund — from identity theft.
+Tax refund scams are just one more way that an identity thief can use your personal information to steal your money.
+By following the tips in this guide, however, you can minimize your vulnerability to tax refund fraud and protect yourself — and your tax refund — from identity theft.